leo-bogert/bumblebee-multiscreen-tools/README.md

         #     Option "VirtualHeads" "2"

         # Add your options here.
 See: man 4 intel
-        # FIXME: Read the whole manpage and consider whether there are other useful ones
+        # TODO: Read the whole manpage and consider whether there are other useful ones
     EndSection
 ```